rotki/rotki/docs/installation_guide.rst

 Introduction
 *************

-The easiest way to start Rotki is to download the packaged binary for your Operating system.
+The easiest way to start rotki is to download the packaged binary for your Operating system.
 Linux, OSX and Windows is supported.
 To see how to do this go to the :ref:`next section <packaged_binaries>`.

 .. _packaged_binaries: